-The struggle between the noblesse de robe-defending Parlements on the one hand, and the rigorously centralised and despotic administration of the state on the other, sometimes reached the pitch of a general struggle of all the privileged against both this administration and the absolute monarchy: a struggle which did not stay within the limits of a court intrigue -- brutal, but invisible to the people outside -- but which rather called upon the entire non-courtesan class, and carried the multitude along with it.
+The struggle between the noblesse de robe-defending Parlements Parlements, advocates of the Nobles of the Robe (1), on the one hand, and the rigorously centralised and despotic administration of the state, on the other, sometimes reached the pitch of a general struggle of all the privileged against both this administration and the absolute monarchy: a struggle which did not stay within the limits walls? of a court intrigue --brutal, but invisible to the unseen by the people outside --but which rather called upon the entire non-courtesan (2) class called upon all classes outside the court, and carried the multitude along with it. and carried the masses along with it.
+(3)